 Know Yourself to Reach your Goals

 Your expectations of yourself are likely high.
 That’s a natural dancer tendency.
-If you’re ready to dig a little deeper into what can get you working harder, this post is for you.
+If you’re ready to dig a little deeper into what can get you to work harder and smarter, this post is for you.

-In Gretchen Rubin’s book Better than Before: Mastering the Habits of our Everyday Lives you can find a lot of insight to help you master your work ethic as a dancer and a person.
-Here’s some background and how you might do that:
+In Gretchen Rubin’s book, Better than Before: Mastering the Habits of our Everyday Lives, you can find a lot of insight to help you master your work ethic as a dancer and a person.
+Here are the types of people and how you might capitalize on them.

 Rubin separates people into four main categories: Obliger, Rebel, Upholder or Questioner.

 Hates being told what to do and resists both external and internal expectations.
-I’m sure you can think of at least one ballet rebel that you know but this one is not common among dancer’s (at least not the most successful ones).
+I’m sure you can think of at least one ballet Rebel that you know, but this one is not common among dancers.

 Rubin suggests that rather than try to change your natural tendency, you should acknowledge it and work within your inclination.